The Best Buffer Alternatives For 2026 (Pros And Cons)

 Once everything looks exactly the way you want it to look in your feed, you can sync it back up to your calendar to schedule all the posts at once.

-Other cool features that you get on Pallyy (but not on Buffer) include reusable templates and hashtag lists, and the Explore menu (where you can discover trending content and save it to gather post ideas).
+Other cool features that you get on Pallyy (but not on Buffer) include content queues, reusable templates and hashtag lists, and the Explore menu (where you can discover trending content and save it to gather post ideas).

 Key features